We hope you're hungry. There's a lot to take in.

 - AGCO: Tractors, harvesters, forage blowers, smart farming

 - Herc U Lift Inc: Heavy construction equipment, lift trucks

 - Agco Engineering Ctr: Engineering services

 - Balzer Inc: Grain carts

 - Schlagel Inc: Handling equipment for grains, feeds and fertilizers

-- Friesen's Inc: Food processing systems
+- Friesen's Inc: Custom engineered systems for food manufacturing

 - Miller Manufacturing Co: Equine, cattle, hog products

 Note: Companies with around $40 million or more in sales.